cmvandrevala/more-than-equations/content/Computer Science/Labs/A Stack of Dishes.md

 * If I try to push an object onto the stack while it is full, I should see a message telling me the stack is full, and the stack should remain unchanged.
 * I should be able to `peek` at the stack structure (i.e. view the top object of the stack without removing it from the stack).
 * I should be able to get the current size of the stack via a `size` method (i.e. how many elements are in the stack?).
+* You do not have to implement a generic stack structure.
+You can instead have it store `Dish` objects directly.
+There is an extra credit opportunity to make the stack generic.

 ## 📋 Dev Notes